Aegizz/aegizz.github.io/_site/README.md

+# Jekyll Github Page

-# This is the github repo for my website.
+This is the code for my website [Here](https://aegizz.github.io).

 Currently the website is running using jekyll & GH pages.